top of page

 Stewardship

-UUFC is a totally self-supporting congregation, which means that every aspect of our religious life together is financially supported by us – the members and friends of UUFC.
-As we work together to fulfill our mission, it is important to gather the necessary funds to pay for the programs and work of the church, including worship and music, children’s and adult religious education, pastoral care, our social justice projects, and new ministries.
-The UUFC also needs to cover the salaries of the ministers and staff and for the operation and maintenance of our facilities.
+UUFC is a self-supporting congregation, which means that every aspect of our religious life together is financially supported by us – the members and friends of UUFC.
+As we work together to fulfill our mission, it is important to gather the necessary funds to pay for the programs and work of the church, including worship and music, religious education, pastoral care, social justice projects, and new ministries.
+We also need to cover the salaries of the ministers and staff, and for the operation and maintenance of our facilities.

-Every pledge is welcome and appreciated.
+Every pledge, no matter the amount, is needed and appreciated.
 Imagine what your own act of generous giving will do toward our shared mission!
 It takes every one of us to support the mission of UUFC and our beloved community.

 What Is A Pledge?